 Few things might give you more pleasure than sitting in a salon, when someone washes, brushes and then blow drys your hair, making them beautiful, glowing and frizz-free.
+The hottest looks these days are blow dry styles.
 However, getting same result at your home, with your own blow dryer, may not be impossible, but not easy either.

 If you want to give it a try at home, following tips will help you get almost similar results that you got at salon, with your own hair dryer, free of cost.
 If you just had your hair done at salon before few days, these tips will help you extend that effect for a longer time.

-Using proper tools is critical – First, you must have to research the best blow dryer, which the folks at BDS can help you out with.
-Don’t compromise on this.
-You also need a good round brush of decent quality, and heat protectant spray.
+Using proper tools is critical – First, you must have to research the best blow dryer Don’t compromise on this.
+You also need the best round brush for blowouts, a high quality round brush., and heat protectant spray.
 For best results, always look for a round brush with a mix of nylon and boar bristles.

 Change the heat settings on your blow dryer for a comfortable air stream on your hair and back of head.
 Increase the setting for air stream instead of temperature setting, if you are in a hurry.